-Looking at trends over time, from this survey there is no clear evidence to say that COVID-19 infection rates have changed over the most recent six-week period in any region.
+Looking at trends over time, from this survey there is some evidence that the COVID-19 infection rates in the North West, London and the South East may have increased in recent weeks, however, because the credible intervals are wide, we cannot be certain.
 The percentage of people testing positive by region was calculated using a similar modelling approach to the national daily estimates in Section 2: Number of people in England who had COVID-19.